whispin/AnarchyInjector/README.md

 # AnarchyInjector

-AnarchyInjector is a ManualMap DLL injector for CS2 and CS:GO.
+AnarchyInjector is a ManualMap DLL injector for CS2 and CS:GO that used in [AnarchyLoader](https://github.com/AnarchyLoader/AnarchyLoader)

 ## Features